joebailey26/CDA404-Web-Technologies/Report/Documentation/README.md

 4. Feedback is then received on any mockups which are then redrawn taking into account the feedback.
 I asked my friends and family what they thought and they didn't think anything needed changing about my mockups.
 5. Development of the site then begins.
 6. Once development has been completed a series of tests are performed on the application to ensure that it works as required.
 Some of these tests can now be automated using tools such as Gulp and Grunt however they were outside the scope of this project.
 I used Lighthouse which is built in to Chrome.
+7. The website is then tested on Chrome, Firefox, Edge, and Safari to make sure that all features worked as expected.
-7. The application is then made live.
+8. The application is then made live.

 ## Wire Frames